Rigid Mount – Trailer Axle Without Suspension?

 Trailer ExampesHey, we often see small trailers (to pull with an ATV) or farm trailers without suspension.
 Many, if not most, bicycle trailers go without suspension.
 On the heavy end, there are many mining trailer applications and cargo waggon trailers without axle suspension.
 (The image is a link to these two.)

-These work great for what they do – low speed, with balloon tires (which act as suspension).
+These work great for what they do – low speed, with balloon tires (which act as the suspension).

 While there are many other applications, we will highlight two, below, in more detail.
 These come from customer questions.